134 328 (Aus)

 For more information, including how to apply for the subsidy, visit the South West Coach Line website.

-In the latest Good Universities Guide, ECU graduates rated us 5-stars for teaching quality for the 8th year in a row, a record unmatched by all but a few universities in Australia.
+In the latest Good Universities Guide, ECU graduates rated us 5-stars for teaching quality for the 11th year in a row, a record unmatched by all but two other Australian universities.

 Graduates also rated their overall education experience 5 stars, as was the case for median graduate salary levels, skills development and student support.